circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

  EOF
  ```

-***Note:*** *`sudo` is necessary in the above script if running in a Docker container where the user is not `root` (for example, CircleCI's [convenience images](https://hub.docker.com/r/circleci)).
-For images running with user `root` (as in most official Docker community images), remove `sudo` as it may not be installed for `root`.*

-This file runs on CircleCI and configures everything Heroku needs to deploy the app.
-The second part creates a `.netrc` file and populates it with the API key and login details set previously.
+**Note:** `sudo` is only necessary if the script runs in a Docker container with a non-root user.
+If the user _is_ root,
+remove `sudo` as it may not be installed.

-2. Install and authorize Heroku for the CircleCI account that owns the project.
+Next, install and authorize Heroku for the CircleCI account that owns the project.

-3. Add environment variables for the Heroku API key and login email to the CircleCI application on the Project > Settings > Environment Variables page as shown in the following image:
+[Add environment variables]({{ site.baseurl }}/2.0/env-vars/#adding-environment-variables-in-the-app) for the Heroku API key and login email to the CircleCI application as shown in the following image:

 ![Add Environment Variables]({{ site.baseurl }}/assets/img/docs/walkthrough5.png)

+To connect to the Heroku Git server from CircleCI,
-4. Create a new SSH key, without a passphrase, to connect to the Heroku Git server from CircleCI.
-The private key is added through the SSH Permissions page with a hostname of `git.heroku.com` as shown in the following screenshot:
+create a new SSH key without a passphrase.
+The private key is added through the SSH Permissions page
+with a hostname of `git.heroku.com` as shown in the following image:

 ![Add SSH Key]({{ site.baseurl }}/assets/img/docs/walkthrough6.png)

-5. Note down the Fingerprint for the private key for later reference.
+Note the private key's fingerprint for later reference.

-6. Add the public key to Heroku on the <https://dashboard.heroku.com/account> screen.
+Add the public key to Heroku on the [Account page](https://dashboard.heroku.com/account).

-7. Add a job with `run` steps and a workflow section similar to the following example in your `config.yml` file:
+Finally, update your `config.yml` file with a job and workflow section similar to the following:

 ```yaml
 version: 2